 Heidelberg’s main attraction is the sandstone castle which overlooks the old town (Altstadt).
 It is featured in just about every photo you see of the city and my favourite view is from the banks of the Neckar River.

-Of course it’s worth going up to have a closer look and the easiest way to get there is to take the two-minute funicular ride half way up the hill.
-There is a second funicular dating from 1907 which will take you further up the hillside but unfortunately that isn’t included in the regular castle/funicular ticket.
+Of course, it’s worth going up to have a closer look and the easiest way to get there is to take the two-minute funicular ride halfway up the hill.

 Old Town Squares

 Back down in the Altstadt, there are plenty of cute streets and squares to explore.
 Most are packed with shops, cafes and tourists but there are still plenty of quiet places to relax.
-The main square Marktplatz is not particularly quiet but it’s a fun place to sit for a drink and to people watch.
-For a small fee you can climb the church spire in the Gothic church on the square for more views of the city.

 If you walk back down to the old town after having visited the castle you’ll walk straight into Kornmarkt.
 It’s much quieter than Marktplatz and Heidelberg’s other main square Karlsplatz as there aren’t any cafes to sit in but there are plenty of benches where you can sit and enjoy the view.